atpoverload/clerk/README.md

 ### Scheduler

-`clerk` uses a scheduler to asynchronously pipe data to processors:
+`clerk` uses a scheduler to asynchronously pipe data into processors:

 ```java
 interface Scheduler {